Greater sulphur-crested cockatoo: Behaviour

 Their lifespan averages around 80 years.
 They are fairly social birds, living in flocks that can have hundreds of individuals.
-They engage in mutual preening, and are non-migratory birds.
-Each flock lives in their respective range and do not move areas or interact with other flocks nearby.
+They engage in mutual preening and are not migratory.
+Flocks live in their respective range and do not move areas or interact with other flocks nearby.
 During midday, they rest in trees, pruning and picking bark from branches.
-They feed in the late afternoon until the evening, where they return to their tree to sleep.
+They feed in the late afternoon until the evening, when they return to their tree to sleep.

-As of 2018, the greater sulphur-crested cockatoo is listed as least concern on the IUCN red list, likely due to their large flock sizes and long lifespan.
+As of 2018, greater sulphur-crested cockatoos are listed as least concern on the IUCN red list, likely due to their large flock sizes and long lifespan.

 Diet

 Greater sulphur-crested cockatoos feed on flowers, seeds, grasses, fruits, and roots.
 They occasionally eat insect larvae.
-Since the early 1900s they have been documented stealing crops and seeds from Australian farmers.
-A few individuals will scout farms that have freshly sown seeds or plants that have just begun to sprout.
+Since the early 1900s, they have been documented stealing crops and seeds from Australian farmers.
+A few individuals scout farms that have freshly sown seeds or plants that have just begun to sprout.
 They return a few days later with the entire flock to feed.

 Reproduction

 To breed, females nest in dead trees or tree hollows, laying one to four eggs per season.
-The males and females take turns incubating the eggs until they hatch at around 28 days.
-Chicks are born with their eyes still closed with pale yellow feathers, and remain in the nest until 11 weeks old.
+The males and females take turns incubating the eggs until they hatch around 28 days.
+Chicks are born with their eyes still closed, with pale yellow feathers, and remain in the nest until 11 weeks old.
 All chicks are born with brown eyes, which change colour at maturity based on sex.
-Very rarely will a flock leave their roosting site, so many populations have often been in the same area for generations.
+Very rarely does a flock leave their roosting site, so many populations have often been in the same area for generations.

 Vocalisation

 Like all cockatoos, the greater sulphur-crested cockatoo is a very vocal bird.
-Their typical call is a loud shriek, and when frightened, they emit a hissing sound.
+Its typical call is a loud shriek, and when frightened, it emits a hissing sound.

 Aviculture

 Greater sulphur-crested cockatoos are rarely seen in aviculture outside of Australia.
 In Australia, captive birds are typically individuals that were taken from the wild as abandoned or injured chicks or fledglings and raised by humans.They make a popular pet due to their high intelligence, ability to be easily tamed, ability to learn vocalisations, and long lifespan.

-One particular greater sulphur-crested cockatoo, nicknamed "Cocky", was a popular domesticated bird at the London Zoological gardens.
+One particular greater sulphur-crested cockatoo, nicknamed "Cocky", was a popular domesticated bird at the London Zoological Gardens.
 He rose to fame in the late 1800s for being the oldest living bird, dying at 120 years old.